prechelt/anwesende/README.md

    put your modification on a branch of your fork, and use the fork in step 1.
    (If that Github repo does not yet exist, holler.)
 4. The standard setup assumes you are using manually created certificates for https.
-If you do, too, skip the next step.
+If you do, skip the next step.
 5. If you want to use letsencyrpt instead, modify `compose/production/traefik/traefik.yml` as follows in the http / routers / web-secure-router / tls block: